MicrosoftDocs/power-automate-docs/articles/process-mining-pbi-data-structure.md

 ### Data model summary

-From a logical perspective the data model consists of many entity subsets as depicted in the first paragraph of this section.
+From a logical perspective, the data model consists of many entity subsets as depicted in the first paragraph of this section.

-- **Process Data** – all process related data without filtering and calculated measures.
+- **Process Data**: All process related data without filtering and calculated measures.
-- **View Data** – entities giving the process data into the context of the created process analytical view – applied filters, calculated measures, and custom metrics.
+- **View Data**: Entities giving the process data into the context of the created process analytical view&mdash;applied filters, calculated measures, and custom metrics.
-- **Visuals data** – entities providing pre-calculated data necessary for process mining custom visuals to display.
+- **Visuals data**: Entities providing pre-calculated data necessary for process mining custom visuals to display.
-- **Helping entities** – other entities needed by Power BI.
+- **Helping entities**: Other entities needed by Power BI.

 Following is the brief description of the subsets and included entities.